• Skip to primary navigation

 bowl of walnut meat on a table surrounded by loaded nachos, cheese sauce, and spoons

-Q: Can I freeze vegan walnut and mushroom meat?
+Can I freeze vegan walnut taco meat?

 Because of the mushrooms, I do not recommend freezing this particular recipe.
 Freezing mushrooms changes the texture and may become slightly softer or more tender upon thawing.